BBerickson/seq_snakemakes/misc/cleavage/ReadMe_cleavage.txt

-# in project folder sync cleavage pipeline after running normal pipeline

-rsync -artuv ~/Ben_pipelines/snakemake_pipelines/misc/cleavage/* .
+# side project that is from old pipeline and needs updating